deezombiedude612/rca-tool/README.md

    npm i
    ```

-4. Run the bot using the following shell command in the project folder.
+4. Run the chatbot using the following shell command in the project folder.

-   This involves a 2-step process: first, the TypeScript code from `src/` is compiled into JavaScript code, which will be stored as JavaScript files in `dist/`.
-   Then, those JavaScript files are run under the Node.js environment.

    ```shell
    npm run ce
    ```

+   This involves a 2-step process: first, the TypeScript code from `src/` is compiled into JavaScript code, which will be stored as JavaScript files in `dist/`.
+   Then, those JavaScript files are run under the Node.js environment.

    You may also choose to compile and run them in the 2-step process as shown: